Ana becomes first named system of 2021 in Atlantic - News Break

 In 2012, Tropical Storm Beryl also followed a similar evolution from a non-tropical system, becoming the earliest B-named storm when it became a subtropical storm on May 26.
 The next day it transitioned into a tropical storm and then made landfall near Jacksonville, Florida, on May 28.
 With maximum sustained winds of 65 mph at landfall, Beryl was the strongest out-of-season tropical cyclone to make landfall in the United States.

-In any event, direct impact on the United States is not expected with Ana.
+In any event, direct impact on the U.S. is not expected with Ana.

 Ana is expected to be pulled northward and absorbed by a non-tropical system that is forecast to emerge from the southeastern coast of Canada early next week.